Kowasaki/ForesAI/README.md

 # Citations
 ## Code
 Many thanks to all the sources cited below.
-All borrowed code are also cited in the same files they appear:
+Please feel free to contact me if you have any questions/concerns:

 - [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)